 - 2 (15-ounce) cans black beans, rinsed & drained

 - 1 (15-ounce) can pinto beans, rinsed & drained

 - 1 (15-ounce) can kidney beans, rinsed & drained

 - 1 chipotle pepper in adobo sauce, minced (scrape out & discard the seeds for less heat)

 - 1 teaspoon adobo sauce, more or less to taste

 - 4 cloves garlic, minced

-- 1 can (14.5-ounces) can fire-roasted (or regular) diced tomatoes
+- 1 (14.5-ounce) can fire-roasted diced tomatoes (OR regular diced tomatoes)

 - 2 tablespoons chili powder